 I apply my usual amount of conditioner to the brush and start to work it through the ends.
-I dont want to condition the top of my head right away as it will jst make my roots greasy.
-The brush works it way through the ends of my hair, coating them in creamy conditioner.
+I don’t want to condition the top of my head right away as it will just make my roots greasy.
+The brush works its way through the ends of my hair, coating them in creamy conditioner.
 I then brush through the roots of my hair.
-I leave the conditioner on for a few minutes and rinse as normal.
+After I leave the conditioner on for a few minutes, I can then rinse as normal.
 I like the shower brush and I really like the fact that it can be used to gently massage the scalp as well without creating irritation.
 It is worth noting that the warm shower water softens the bristles so it is not as rough as it first seems.

 When I get out of the shower I towel dry my hair and am pleased that it is not in knots as it usually is and I am able to comb through with ease.

-I would definitely recommend anyone with longer or thick hair to buy this – I promise you wont regret it!
+I would definitely recommend anyone with long or thick hair to buy this – I promise you won’t regret it!